On this page

 - In determining the safety of the walking route, the child is assumed to be accompanied, as necessary.

 However where a parent has a disability or mobility problem that prevents them from accompanying the child, this will be taken into account.
-Parents will be required to provide up to date supporting medical evidence for reasons of disability or mobility.
+Parents will be required to provide medical evidence for reasons of disability or mobility.

-Blackpool Council may provide transport assistance for pupils with Education Health Care plans (EHC) in accordance with the criteria outlined in this policy.
+Blackpool Council may provide travel transport assistance for pupils with statements of Special Educational Needs (SEN) or Education Health Care plans (EHC) in accordance with the criteria outlined in this policy.

-If the pupil attends a special school, unit or other placement other than that recommended by Blackpool Council, then the parent will be responsible for arranging and paying for any necessary travel..
+If the pupil attends a special school, unit or other placement other than that recommended by Blackpool Council, then the parent will be responsible for arranging and paying for any necessary transport.

 - The age of the pupil